 Responsibility for Review

-The Infection Prevention and Control Lead and the Practice Manager are responsible for reviewing and producing
+The Infection Prevention and Control Lead and the Operations Manager are responsible for reviewing and producing the Annual Statement.

 Mrs Ceri Olsen